 The Annual Bloomin’ Barbeque and Bluegrass Festival combines delicious food and unique, down-home entertainment that is one of Sevierville’s signature events.
-The town, which borders Pigeon Forge, Tennessee, will host the event on May 19th and 20th, 2017.

 Barbeque cook teams from all over the United States will compete for almost $18,000 in cash and prizes and the title of Tennessee State Champion in the Bush’s Best Tennessee State Championship Cook Off.
 Rounding out the event is toe-tapping bluegrass music, incredible arts and crafts, kids’ games and the Mountain Soul Vocal Competition honoring Sevierville’s favorite hometown girl, Dolly Parton.
 Of course, arts, crafts, plenty of downhome bluegrass music and kids’ games will be available for attendees as well.

-On Friday, May 19, take time to stroll through the BBQ Zone.
+Take time to stroll through the BBQ Zone.
 You’ll be able to visit with all of the barbeque cook teams, including teams from cable channels like Food Network.
 Afterwards, make your way towards the entertainment stage for some free bluegrass concerts.
 Bring a lawn chair and kick back and relax while you enjoy music from Hogslop String Band (5:00 pm), The Paul Williams & Victory Trio (6:00 pm), Church Sisters (7:00 pm), and Kicked Off the Train, the founding members of Pine Mountain Railroad (8:00 pm).

 A full day of festivities is planned for Saturday, May 20th.
 The Main Stage Bluegrass Concert line-up features: